 The Liberty Central School District Code of Conduct includes the requirements of the Dignity for All Students Act.
 To this end, the district condemns and strictly prohibits all forms of discrimination and harassment including bullying, taunting or intimidation, against students by students and/or employees on school property, which includes school buses, school sponsored events such as extracurricular events or activities and, in certain circumstances, off-school-property/off school campus conduct, such as cyber-bullying, that is based on but not limited to a student’s actual or perceived race, weight, national origin, ethnicity, religion or religious practices, mental or physical abilities, sex, sexual orientation and/or gender identity.
 To review the complete Code of Conduct, click here.
 For a printed copy, contact the District Office at (845) 292-6990.

 The Liberty Central School District is committed to providing a positive school environment where all students feel safe and can focus on learning.
-If you or someone you know has experienced harassment or bullying please contact your building’s Dignity Act Coordinator, download and fill out a complaint form or use the Anonymous Alerts reporting system to confidentially report urgent information.
+If you or someone you know has experienced harassment or bullying please contact your building’s Dignity Act Coordinator, download and fill out a complaint form or use the Quick Tip reporting system to confidentially report urgent information.